bcassellius/social-network-api/README.md

 <a name='contributing'></a>
 ## Contributing
-App created by Bri Cassellius.
+App created by Bri Cassellius as part of the coursework for Coding Bootcamp.

 <a name='github'></a>
 ## Github